Scripterix/crud-express-json/readne.md

-// pls provide content for readem and add all cli command from chat
  # Project Title

-This is the README file for the project.
+This is the README file for the Teacher's Grade logbook based on API Express.js and data store in JSON

 ## Description

-This project is aimed at demonstrating the usage of the CLI commands discussed in the chat.
+This project is aimed at demonstrating the usage of Api Express JSON JavaScript full CRUD.

 ## CLI Commands

-Here are the CLI commands that were discussed in the chat:
+Here are the CLI commands that will drvie you to working example:

+- npm install express --save
 - npm install nodemon --save-dev
 - npm install uuid --save
 - mkdir public
 - touch public/index.html public/edit.html public/about.html
 - nodemon --ext js,mjs,cjs,json,html server.js
 - rs manual restart

 ## Start scripts